SAllieW/Text-Analysis-Assignment/Analyzing Text Analysis.md

 ![web](https://github.com/SAllieW/screencaps/blob/master/web.png?raw=true)

-This tool does not address negative results except to note that it exists - it cannot address a word that has no outright instances in the text, even if the concerns of the text may be addressing the topic implicitly.
+This tool does not address negative results except to note that they exist - it cannot address a word that has no outright instances in the text, even if the concerns of the text may be addressing the topic implicitly.
 For instance, the word "network" does not appear in "How Not to Read a Million Books" by Tanya Clement et al. but one of the primary concerns of the article -- tracing connections and patterns across a vast archive of books -- is clearly about addressing intertextual networks.

 ![network](https://github.com/SAllieW/screencaps/blob/master/network.png?raw=true)